jamesqquick/jamesqquick-site/src/content/blog/settings-sync-in-visual-studio-code.md

 slug: settings-sync-in-visual-studio-code
 coverImage: /images/posts/settings-sync-in-visual-studio-code/cover.png
 pubDate: 2020-09-15
 description: You no longer have to download the Settings Sync extension in Visual Studio Code.
 youTubeVideoId: 3dsq39DEgZ8
 tags:
-  - vs code
+  - vscode
 ---

 Up until recently, synchronizing your settings across multiple instances of VS Code required you to download a 3rd party extension.
 Well, you no longer have to download a separate extension.
 Settings Sync is built into VS Code, and it's awesome!